yuriverma/tiny-ai-qna/BUILD_LOG.md

 You have 0 dollars remaining credits

-- Googled how to check OpenAI usage and found the usage dashboard
+- checked OpenAI usage and found the usage dashboard
 - Confirmed my free trial expired and I had no credits left
 - Pivoted away from OpenAI because billing would block the project